dottjt/plastic/chapters/04-depression.md

 "What am I doing," I wonder, depleted in the struggle of my confusion.
 The gristle on my chin scrapes against the crumpled linen sheets shrouding the glob of human sinew supporting my disenchantment with the world.
 I look up from the below the covers and into the indicator of my youth.
 10:20am.
 That can't be good for the kidneys.
 Merged like oxidised gum to a bench at the train station,

+Maybe I felt guilt over the way I treated my mother.

 I don't quite know what's going on right now, however I feel quaint.

 I feel unadjusted.
 I feel unprepared for a life without meaning, though perhaps I'm simply unable to produce meaning without spreading my intellectual tar as a gift to the inconsequence slicing me open.
 It's a delicate buffet, so please dig in.
 An unpleasant feeling, a kind of surreal suffocation, that blinds me as welcomingly as it graces.
-I would happily equate it to grafting impure enamel into the soft edges of my eye-lids, allowing me to process what little conscious thought I have towards cultivating my dull roundness.
+I would happily equate it to grafting impure enamel into the soft edges of my eye-lids, allowing me to process what little conscious thought I have towards cultivating my dull insensitivity to .
-"Don't fall off the train," they said.

-"It only comes once every two years, so unless if you're willing to choo, choo, choo - you better know your place, or be culled."

 So here I am.
 It's post-cull and it's killing season.
 I have my rifle, my ammunition and as you can see, attached to my belt-buckle is the first kill for the afternoon.
-Unfortunately the fat fuck couldn't waddle away fast enough to mummy's comfort, so I killed the entire family and here I am prodding away at a dead carcass with my great big fucking sword.
+Unfortunately the fat-fuck couldn't waddle away fast enough to mummy's comfort, so I killed the entire family and here I am prodding away at a dead carcass with my great big fucking sword.
 Fuck you rabbit.
 Fuck you indeed.

+As I stare at my naked body in the front of the bathroom mirror, I found myself gasping.
+Short of breath.
+Hopelessly grasping at something I didn't quite know was there.
+Suffocating.
+Faltering in a muddled

 <!-- Reality, in bed -->